-“Universities share a collective responsibility to understand what industry needs to help the economy grow, and as importantly, to prepare students to meet those needs,” says Sheldon Levy, Interim President of University Canada West.
-“As we reimagine the post-COVID economy, we must work together with industry to better prepare the tech workforce of the future.”
+“Universities share a collective responsibility to understand what industry needs to help the economy grow, and as importantly, to prepare students to meet those needs,” said Sheldon Levy, UCW’s Interim President and Vice‑Chancellor.
+“As we reimagine the post‑COVID economy, we must work together with industry to better prepare the tech workforce of the future.”

-First, universities can help build the skills of tomorrow.
-Leaders are looking to post-secondary educational institutions to develop talent with a combination of technical, strategic, and humanistic skills.
-While companies can teach people the business, students need to come with the ability to be creative, entrepreneurial, and collaborative problem-solvers.
+Tech leaders are looking to post‑secondary educational institutions to develop talent with a combination of technical, strategic and humanistic skills.
+While companies can teach people the business, students need to come with the ability to be creative, entrepreneurial and collaborative problem‑solvers.

 “As tech starts to hit the mainstream, we’re going to need a lot more talent.
-B.C. needs to build a talent factory and a stronger pipeline.
-Universities can play a big role here,” says Dan Burgar, Founder & President at Vancouver VR/AR Association and CEO & Co-Founder at Frontier Collective.
+BC needs to build a talent factory and a stronger pipeline.
+Universities can play a big role here,” said Dan Burgar, Founder and President at Vancouver VR/AR Association and CEO and Co‑Founder at Frontier Collective.

-The report underscored that universities can provide a diversity of educational opportunities to build the workforce our tech businesses need.
-While much is already underway – and all post-secondary institutions in B.C. are or have been working to shift their educational offerings to meet this challenge – a more coordinated approach is required.
+The report also underscored that universities could provide a diversity of educational opportunities to build the workforce our tech businesses need.

 “Most revealing was that many of the issues, insights and ideas that we heard aren’t new.
 What this tells us is that as a sector, we still have important work to do,” said President Levy.
 “Industry and academia must join forces to act collectively and with a greater sense of urgency.”